 How to Adjust the Track Volume in Premiere Pro

-In this lesson on How to Adjust the Track Volume in Premiere Pro from David Bode’s Free Premiere Pro course, you’ll learn how to adjust the audio of your so it sounds appropriate for your video.
+In this lesson on How to Adjust the Track Volume in Premiere Pro from David Bode’s Free Premiere Pro course, you’ll learn how to adjust the audio of your tracks so it sounds appropriate for your video.

 Assessing Your Audio

 In my example, the audio isn’t loud enough.
-When I check the master meters while playing the audio, some peaks are landing around -6 decibels and others around -12 decibels, which is a little on the low side.
+When I check the master meters while playing the audio, some peaks are landing around -6 decibels and others around -12 decibels, which is a on the low side.

 checking audio levelschecking audio levelschecking audio levels